cdoremus/deno-blog/posts/What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-04-09.md

 The API was used to revise the way modules are sorted on the [Deno Third Party Modules page](https://deno.land/x).
 Still, this new ranking is just an initial implementation of the [original algorithm  proposed by Kitson Kelly](https://github.com/denoland/dotland/issues/2133) who no longer works for Deno.
 If you are interested in improvements to the ranking system, you should post comments to that proposal.

 Finally, take a look at [my demo app that used the third party API](https://3rd-party-api.deno.dev/) to show different module ranking views.
-There are numerous other ways to display and analyze data coming from the API and I urge you to use your imagination and technical skill to improve my humble prototype.
+There are numerous other ways to display and analyze data coming from the API and I urge you to use your imagination and technical skill to improve on my humble prototype.

 ---